 \subsection{LLM-powered APR}

-Automated Program Repair (APR) techniques are developed to help developers automatically patch software bugs, including typically two traditional families of APR techniques, i.e., learning-based and pattern-based.
-Recently, researchers have directly leveraged LLMs for they reduce the reliance on bug-fixing datasets and improve the accuracy and efficiency of bug fixes\cite{10172803}.
+Automated Program Repair (APR) techniques are developed to help developers automatically patch software bugs.
+Recently, researchers have directly leveraged LLMs for various code-related tasks \cite{xue2024automated,yang2024exploring,xue2024escalating}, including APR, as they reduce the reliance on bug-fixing datasets and improve the accuracy and efficiency of bug fixes\cite{10172803}.
 LLM-powered APR (LAPR) is an innovative technique that utilizes pre-trained LLMs to automatically detect and fix software bugs.
 This approach leverages the extensive language understanding capabilities of LLMs to generate code patches that correct errors in software programs.
 Specifically, Xia et al.\cite{10172803} extensively explored the application of 9 state-of-the-art LLMs for APR.
 They evaluated LLMs in three repair settings and found that these models significantly outperformed existing APR techniques, with larger models generally achieving better results.
 Zhang et al. \cite{Zhang2022RepairingBI} suggested using an LLM trained on Codex to build an APR system named MMAPR, which can fix both syntactic and semantic errors in introductory Python programming assignments.
 Additionally, Kim et al. \cite{kim2022empirical} empirically investigated the performance of TFix in fixing errors from industrial Samsung Kotlin projects detected by a static analysis tool SonarQube.
 Matthew et al. \cite{jin2023inferfix} proposed InferFix, a transformer-based program repair framework, and deployed it as part of the Azure DevOps continuous integration pipeline internally at Microsoft.
 In summary, LLM-powered APR has been widely studied and applied in both academia \cite{bouzenia2024repairagent}, \cite{li2024hybrid}, \cite{Xia2023ConversationalAP, fu2022vulrepair, wu2023effective} and industry \cite{kim2022empirical}, \cite{jin2023inferfix}, \cite{joshi2023repair}, but corresponding testing systems are scarce, especially in robustness testing.